-The school has an anti bullying policy in place, which clearly sets out how the school deals with discrimination, bullying and harassment of children and adults.
+The school has a Positive Pupil Welfare policy in place, which clearly sets out how the school deals with discrimination, bullying and harassment of children.

 The School Council has helped the children become more aware of their contribution to the school community.